 I also like that I can see the watermelon before I buy it.
 I’m a big watermelon nut – I love it but ONLY if it has the right texture.
 I can’t eat watermelon that’s too ripe or even slightly mushy.
 I just can’t.

 There’s nothing worse (when it comes to watermelon) then cutting into it and seeing that the whole thing is too ripe.
 That kind of surprise sucks.
 When buying it pre-cut, you can see exactly what you’re getting.

 Firm watermelon is also important to this recipe.
-You really don’t want mushy watermelon hanging out in your refreshing sangria – it’ll make the watermelon even more mushy and just gross (IMO).
+You really don’t want mushy watermelon hanging out in your refreshing summer sangria – it’ll make the watermelon even more mushy and just gross (IMO).

 I find my sliced Del Monte Fresh watermelon and pineapple in the produce section at BJ’s.
 If you’re picky about the texture of fruit like I am, it’s definitely the way to go.

-You can make this sangria with watermelon and pineapple up to two hours before serving or you can drink it immediately.
+You can make this easy sangria with watermelon and pineapple up to two hours before serving or you can drink it immediately.
 Try pairing this with my delicious lemon skewers.
 Or even with grilled bacon wrapped chicken!
 Enjoy!

 be sure to follow me on instagram and hashtag #whattheforkfoodblog or tag @whattheforkfoodblog – i love seeing what you make!

 if you love this recipe for sangria with watermelon and pineapple, be sure to follow me on social media so you never miss a post: